Access & rescue verification – Combustible dust removal

-Evolve Rope Access Ltd was engaged by a major bulk grain handling facility in the South East of the UK to carry out complex confined space cleaning works within high-risk internal plant areas.
+Evolve Rope Access Ltd was engaged by a major bulk grain handling facility in the South East of the UK to carry out complex confined space cleaning works.
 The scope was undertaken as additional works for an existing client, building on a previously established working relationship and understanding of the facility.

 The project formed part of the client’s wider programme to reduce fire and explosion risk and to meet their responsibilities under the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) 2002.